AbdulrhmanSh18/blood-donation/README.md

 # blood-donation
 ## Descreption
-- App for peaple that donate blood
+- App for people that donate blood and the more people can donate by add all informations like User name, age, blood type,location and date with phone number.
+You can see all those information if you used this app

 ## Demo
 ![](lightmode.gif)